Objectives:

 Student Activity

 Students read Articles of Confederation to learn about the structure and powers of the national government under the Articles.
-As they read, they complete a two-column table identifying powers given and not given to the national government.
-They then post to a collaborative wall describing the structure of the national government under the Articles, including which branches existed and how power was distributed among the states.
+They complete a two-column table identifying powers given and not given to the national government, then respond to a collaborative prompt describing the structure of the government, including which branches existed and how state voting power worked.

 Teacher Moves